 This is a basic matching and memory game for your kids to spend some time doing.
 Great for ages 4 and up, there are different levels as your little one grows and works toward better scores.
 The cute cartoonish animals are easy to recognize and identify, so kids will be learning while they are playing.

 The app is free to download and play.
 There are optional in-app purchases for $1.99 each.
 The game offers three levels of difficulty: 2×3 puzzles up to 4×5 puzzles.
 The sounds are optional, and the upgraded version allows for keeping a high score record.

 A fun, educational game for children ages 1 – 4, the kiddos will learn all about their favorite animals.
 Learn names and unique sounds using flashcards following by comprehension games.
 Kids will see beautiful pictures of each animal and hear their sounds at the same time.
 After they become familiar with each animal, there is a matching game to see what they have learned.

-This game costs $1.99 on the App Store and $2.99 on Google Play.
 It also has an additional advantage- kids can switch languages and learn animal names in other cultures!

 Learn about endangered species and how the World Wildlife Foundation is working to protect them.
 Users will see gorgeous and detailed photographs and learn facts about each animal.
 Enjoy in-depth, interactive stories about many types of animals, up close and personal.
 The app also includes stunning video clips and photos.